joshuacompton/complete-react-v8/notes.md

 HashRouter - dont use unless needed because its bad for SEO Use Link from react-router-dom because link doesnt rerender the whole app

+# React Query

+its possible to have multiple query clients in an app but there arent many use cases for this.